the7th/SPS/README.md

 2. Add/edit/delete new class into the system (can undo)
 3. Add/edit/delete new stream (can undo)

-TODO:

-- Teacher: Can add new parent
-- Update all mySQL to PDO or mySQLi statement
-- After redo navigation, use Metronic instead of plain Bootstrap
-- List of students in teacher's and headmaster's panel (divided by class)
-- Automatically generate grade according to the marks given
-- Headmaster: Bug in enable report access page - fixed
-- Headmaster: Add new class
-- Chart for performance

 What System Can Do:

 - Direct to email (if there is any notification, an e-mail will be sent to the parents)